zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 BP, ECC, ZF and FPF SHOULD facilitate the amendment or replacement of the Dev Fund if there is sufficient community support for doing so.

+This ZIP recognizes there is strong community support for a non-direct funding model.
+As such, BP, ECC and ZF MUST collaborate with the Zcash community to research and explore the establishment of a non-direct funding model.
+The research should consider potential designs as well as possible legal and regulatory risks.

 Future Community Governance
 ---------------------------